 Since Paper 1 consists entirely of multiple choice questions it makes sense to give students plenty of practice at doing these types of questions.
 This can be particularly helpful if you teach students for whom English is not their first language as they need as much exposure as possible to these type of questions where the precise meaning of words if often crucial.
 It can be useful to give them as a test after you have finished teaching a topic as it is a quick and easy way to check how much students have understood.
 There are plenty of past official IB questions available.
 You can either get them from past examination papers (in which case they are not organised by topic) or you can purchase the IB question bank ($199.99 for ten users) from Follets which contains some past questions organised by topic.
 There are also the multiple choice questions (together with the answers) at the end of each topic which can be found in my Study Guide.
 However there are two big problems with using past questions.
 One is that if the questions come from examinations prior to May 2016 then you will need to check that the questions are still testing material that is on the current syllabus (although note that the questions in my latest Study Guide are written specifically for the syllabus with first exams in 2016).
 The second problem with using past questions is that students may already have come across them.

 All the multiple choice questions on this site are totally new questions written exclusively for this site and for the current programme to follow closely the IB style of questions so they will be completely new to students.
 The multiple choice questions on this site are of two types.
 There are ten quiz questions ready made for each sub-topic which can be found on each sub-topic page (e.g. MC test: Electron configuration) or readily accessed through Fast track to tests & questions.
 These quiz questions on the sub-topics, which have the answers explained, can also be controlled directly by you Using qBank (accessed through Using student access).
+There are also Practice Paper 1 'mock' exams consisting of 30 (SL) and 40 (HL) completely new questions that are not available elsewhere on this site in quiz format which you can give to your students for review/revision at the end of the course.
 The second type are the multiple choice tests on each main topic as explained below.
 All the questions on the topic multiple choice tests are completely different to the quiz multiple choice questions on each of the sub-topics.
 In total there are well over 1000 multiple choice questions on this site which are unavailable elsewhere.

 Setting and marking the tests